lunabrain-ai/lunabrain/site/content/blog/scraping-with-chatgpt/index.md

 #### How much does it cost

-Well, we scraped about 10,000 pages before we got bored and started a different project.
+Well, we scraped about 10,000 pages before we hit our quota and needed to increase it.
 That took around 24 hours and cost around $100.
 Slow, expensive, but extremely effective.
+If you're going to do this, make sure to have a high OpenAI quota first, since that takes a few days and a human approval.

 ### Other uses
 This approach can be used for just about any long-form of text that exceeds the token limit.
 Most of the code we wrote